The countdown is on: Tencent Music Entertainment Group (TME)

-For the readers interested in the stock health of Tencent Music Entertainment Group (TME).
-It is currently valued at $4.07.
-When the transactions were called off in the previous session, Stock hit the highs of $4.02, after setting-off with the price of $3.98.
-Company’s stock value dipped to $3.83 during the trading on the day.
-When the trading was stopped its value was $3.83.Recently in News on October 17, 2022, Tencent Music Entertainment Group to Report Third Quarter 2022 Financial Results on November 15, 2022 Eastern Time.
+Let’s start up with the current stock price of Tencent Music Entertainment Group (TME), which is $3.83 to be very precise.
+The Stock rose vividly during the last session to $3.86 after opening rate of $3.75 while the lowest price it went was recorded $3.70 before closing at $3.83.Recently in News on October 17, 2022, Tencent Music Entertainment Group to Report Third Quarter 2022 Financial Results on November 15, 2022 Eastern Time.
 Tencent Music Entertainment Group (“TME”, or the “Company”) (NYSE: TME and HKEX: 1698), the leading online music and audio entertainment platform in China, today announced that it will report its unaudited financial results for the third quarter of 2022 before the U.S. market opens on Tuesday, November 15, 2022.
 You can read further details here

 Tencent Music Entertainment Group had a pretty Dodgy run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $7.66 on 01/12/22, with the lowest value was $2.95 for the same time period, recorded on 03/14/22.